joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 Well, we ditched both.

 We didn't have COM interop.
-There was no unsafe free-threading so there was no locking (and [locking on random objects is a bad idea anyway](TODO)).
+There was no unsafe free-threading so there was no locking (and [locking on random objects is a bad idea anyway](http://joeduffyblog.com/2006/10/26/concurrency-and-the-impact-on-reusable-libraries/)).
 Our `Object` didn't define a `GetHashCode`.
-Etc.  This saved a word per object with no discernable loss in the programming model, which is nothing to shake a stick at.
+Etc.  This saved a word per object with no discernable loss in the programming model (actually, to the contrary, it was improved), which is nothing to shake a stick at.

 At that point, the only overhead per object was the vtable pointer.
 For structs, of course there wasn't one (unless they were boxed), and we did our best to eliminate these too.
 Sadly, due to RTTI, it was difficult to be aggressive.
 I